 Keeping an eye on your organic search traffic provides a clear picture of how well your site attracts visitors through search engines.
 Use tools like Google Search Console and Google Analytics to monitor changes in traffic, user behavior, and conversions.

-In Google Search Console, the “Performance” tab lets you track clicks, impressions, and average position over time, showing the direct impact of your SEO optimizations.
-Meanwhile, Google Analytics offers real-time insights into organic traffic sources, devices used, and top-performing pages, giving you a comprehensive view of your site’s SEO health.
+In Google Search Console, the “Performance” tab lets you track clicks, impressions, and average position over time, which shows you the direct impact of your SEO optimization efforts.

 Track Keyword Rankings

-Keyword rankings show how well your site appears in search results for targeted terms.
-To check this, you can use Ahrefs “Rank Tracker” tool.
-You’ll need to set up a project, add your keywords, and specify location.
+Keyword rankings show how visible your store is in search results for targeted terms.
+To check this, you can use Ahrefs’ “Rank Tracker” tool.
+You’ll need to set up a project, add your keywords, and specify a location.
 Ahrefs will track these terms and show their performance.
-If you see improvements in your rankings, it means your SEO for retail websites is working.

 Check Conversions

-Analyzing organic conversions alongside traffic gives a more complete picture of SEO’s impact on your business goals.
+Analyzing your SEO conversion rate alongside traffic gives a more complete picture of SEO’s impact on your business goals.
 It helps you understand which keywords, pages, or user paths are the most effective in driving results.
-At the same time, you’ll be able to see which pages you’ll need to optimize further for conversion.
+At the same time, you’ll be able to see which pages need more work to turn visitors into customers.

 Best Ecommerce SEO Tools